-- skin or eyes look yellow

-- poor appetite or vomiting

-- pain on the right side of your stomach (abdomen)

-- New or worsening nervous system problems, such as multiple sclerosis (MS), Guillain-Barre syndrome, seizures, or inflammation of the nerves of the eyes.
-Symptoms may include:

-- o dizziness or tingling

-- problems with your vision

-weakness in your arms or legs

-- Blood problems.
+- Hepatitis B virus reactivation in people who carry the virus in their blood.
+In some cases, people who received CIMZIA have died because of the hepatitis B virus being reactivated.
+Your healthcare provider should monitor you carefully before and during treatment with CIMZIA to see if you carry the hepatitis B virus in your blood.
+Tell your healthcare provider if you have any of the following symptoms: - o feel unwell o skin or eyes look yellow - o tiredness (fatigue) o poor appetite or vomiting - o pain on the right side of your stomach (abdomen) - New or worsening nervous system problems, such as multiple sclerosis (MS), Guillain-Barre syndrome, seizures, or inflammation of the nerves of the eyes.
+Symptoms may include: - o dizziness o numbness or tingling o problems with your vision o weakness in your arms or legs - Blood problems.
 Your body may not make enough of the blood cells that help fight infections or help stop bleeding.
 Symptoms include a fever that does not go away, bruising or bleeding very easily, or looking very pale.
-Tell your healthcare provider right away if you have any bruising, bleeding, or a fever that does not go away.

-- Immune reactions including a lupus-like syndrome.
-Symptoms include shortness of breath, joint pain, or a rash on your cheeks or arms that worsens with sun exposure.

-Call your healthcare provider right away if you have any serious side effects listed above.
+Tell your healthcare provider right away if you have any bruising, bleeding or a fever that does not go away. - Immune reactions including a lupus-like syndrome.
+Symptoms include shortness of breath, joint pain, or a rash on your cheeks or arms that worsens with sun exposure. - Call your healthcare provider right away if you have any serious side effects listed above.